kata-containers/kata-containers/rootfs-builder/README.md

 to add further ones.

 ### Extra features

 #### Supported distributions list

-Supported distributions can be listed with:
+List the supported distributions by running the following:
 ```
 $ ./rootfs.sh -l
 ```

 #### Generate Kata specific files
-`rootfs.sh` can be used to only populate a target directory with the set of Kata specific files and components integrable into a generic Linux rootfs to generate a Kata guest OS image.
+The `rootfs.sh` script can be used to populate a directory with only Kata specific files and components, without creating a full usable rootfs.
-This feature can be used when creating a rootfs with a distribution not officially supported by osbuilder.
-It is also used when building the rootfs using the 'dracut' build method.
+This feature is used to create a rootfs based on a distribution not officially supported by osbuilder, and when building an image using the dracut build method.

-To obtain this, simply invoke `rootfs.sh` without specifying a target rootfs, e.g.:
+To achieve this, simply invoke `rootfs.sh` without specifying a target rootfs, e.g.:
 ```
-mkdir kata-overlay
+$ mkdir kata-overlay
-./rootfs.sh -r `pwd`/kata-overlay
+$ ./rootfs.sh -r "$PWD/kata-overlay"
 ```

 ## Rootfs requirements